Blog

 Method

-1. Heat the oil in a large pot over medium heat.
-Add the chopped onion and sauté until translucent and fragrant, about 5 minutes.
+1. Heat the olive oil in a large pot over medium heat until shimmering.
+Add the chopped onion and cook, stirring occasionally, until translucent and fragrant, about 5 minutes.

-2. Add the minced garlic and cook for another 30 seconds, until aromatic.
+2. Add the minced garlic and cook for another 30 seconds until aromatic, being careful not to burn it.

-4. Add the chili powder, smoked paprika, cinnamon, salt, and pepper to the meat mixture, stirring well to coat evenly and release their aromas.
+4. Stir in the smoked paprika, cumin, cayenne pepper, salt, and pepper to coat the meat evenly with spices.

 Notes